-Katrina Bleckley is a co-founding partner, artist manager, and consultant at Collective Entertainment based in Los Angeles.
+Katrina Bleckley is a founder, artist manager, and consultant at Collective Entertainment based in Los Angeles.
 Katrina has worked in artist management since 2008, when she began interning for Collective Entertainment co-founding partner Emily White while attending law school.
 During that time, she served as a day-to-day manager for Amanda Palmer, Family of the Year, Gold Motel (featuring Greta Morgan of The Hush Sound), and some of the company’s comedy clients.
 After graduation, Katrina moved to Los Angeles as a full-time associate at LaPolt Law, P.C.

 Outside of Collective, Katrina has her own entertainment law practice, Bleckley Law, P.C., and is a partner at Los Angeles-based collective PLAG (Play Like a Girl), which aims to elevate the voices of women and nonbinary people in the arts through showcases, artist-facing educational workshops, an affiliated record label, and a blog.